ABOUT THE DIABETIC COMPLICATIONS CONSORTIUM (DiaComp):

 The application is the standard PHS 398 form including face, abstract, detailed budget,

-biographical and other support pages (up to 4 pages), and research plan.
+biographical sketch (up to 4 pages), and research plan.
 The research plan

 should include the following sections: